 • 93% said their child was happy with the school

 • 95% said their child feels safe at RPHS

 • 90% would recommend the school to other families

 • 86% felt that their children were making good progress

 The inspectors commented on the high priority given to improving teaching and acknowledged that teaching is improving, however it was graded 3 (requires improvement) since KS4 outcomes need to improve further.
-This is a point we shared with families at our recent Parent and Carer evenings, and we are confident we will see significant improvements in Summer 2014.
+I am delighted to report that our 2014 GCSE and A-Level results were the best in the school's history with a 13% increase in GCSE A*- C including English and Maths and we are confident this improvement will continue and be reflected in the 2015 results.

 ‘The curriculum has been reviewed and redesigned so that it meets students’ needs well.
 So far, impact on achievement has been most keenly felt in the development of the sixth form, where progress is good – and in Key Stage 3, where standards are now rising.
 There is secure capacity for further improvement’.